VazkiiMods/Patchouli/docs/patchouli-advanced/default-components.md

 * **u** (integer)

-How many pixels from the left of the image you want to start drawing the image.
-If you don't set this, it'll default to 0, and start drawing at the very left.
+How many pixels to shift rightwards before reading the image's pixel data.
+Default is 0, meaning to start at the very left of the image.

 * **v** (integer)

-How many pixels from the top of the image you want to start drawing the image.
-If you don't set this, it'll default to 0, and start drawing at the very top.
+How many pixels to shift downwards before reading the image's pixel data.
+Default is 0, meaning to start at the very top of the image.

 * **texture_width** (integer)